emiraga/verilogscript/README.md

 Motivation
 ----------

 I am very new to Verilog as a programming language.
-I was working on some design, when I started to wonder that perhaps Verilog might be missing some advances in terms of it's syntax that modern languages such as python are offering.
-At some point I hit "the wall" and decided to start the VerilogScript.
-This is not a real parser/programming language (at least it is not yet), instead it is set of rules for text transformation, that are going to morph a certain VerilogScript syntax into a valid Verilog code.
-It's syntax is mostly of Verilog with some elements of python.
+I was working on some design, when I started to wonder that perhaps Verilog is missing some advances (in terms of it's syntax) that modern languages such as python are offering.
+At some point of using Verilog I hit "the wall", and decided to start the VerilogScript.
+This is not a real parser/programming language (at least not yet), instead it is set of rules for text transformation that are going to morph a certain VerilogScript syntax into a valid Verilog code.

 New operators/keywords
 ======================

-Most operators from verilog are supported here as well, some additional have been added.
+Most operators/keywords from verilog are supported, some additional have been added.

  * `elif` is transformed into `else if`.
 This term originates from [python](http://docs.python.org/tutorial/controlflow.html#if-statements).

- * `:=` short replacement for `assign`.
+ * `:=` is shortcut for `assign`.
 For example, statement `a := b` in VerilogScript is converted into `assign a = b;`.

  * `pass` is a statement that does nothing.
 Can be used as a place-holder for a function or conditional body that is not yet implemented.
 Name originates from [python](http://docs.python.org/tutorial/controlflow.html#pass-statements). while enable: pass

  * `pipeline` *TODO*.